 Visitors decide in seconds whether a webpage is relevant or not.
 Make sure to catch the visitor’s attention immediately, tell a compelling story, and focus on their needs.
 A clear call to action lets the reader know what action to take.

 The about page on your website is key to introducing your company or brand and building trust with your audience and potential customers.
-Not only does it give you credibility, but it also helps to humanize your brand and connect with readers by presenting the people and story behind the business.
+It gives you credibility and helps to humanize your brand and connect with readers by presenting the people and story behind the business.

-Add in some fun facts, team pictures, milestones, company values, or USPs.
+Add fun facts, team pictures, milestones, company values, or USPs.
 Whatever makes you stand out from competitors and resonates with readers.

-Your contact information page is where website visitors can get in touch with you.
+Your contact information page lets website visitors get in touch with you.
 Add your company’s mailing address, telephone number, email address, live chat, social media links, map location, and business hours—whatever is relevant.

 Product Page (If You Sell Products)

-- E-Commerce: Each individual product page has high-quality product images, product description, price, product specs such as weight, dimension, materials, delivery time, customers reviews and testimonials, etc.
+- E-Commerce: Each product page has high-quality product images, product descriptions, price, and product specs such as weight, dimension, materials, delivery time, customer reviews and testimonials, etc.

 - SaaS: A feature page that explains the product and leads the visitor to the registration page

-If you have a large portfolio of products, a product overview page is also necessary.
-Your product overview page should have product categories so your visitors can find what they need fast and easily.
+A product overview page is also necessary if you have an extensive portfolio of products.
+Your product overview page should have product categories so visitors can find what they need quickly and easily.

 Large e-commerce stores should go a step further and include filters so that visitors can search for products that are a specific color, size, customer rating, etc. The product overview page will then link to the individual product pages.